 Consumer Fraud Complaints in New Jersey

 The New Jersey Consumer Fraud Act’s prohibits defect deceptive acts and practices.
 Jonathan Rudnick’s law firm has been litigating fraud and consumer fraud claims for many years against various business entities.
 The New Jersey Consumer Fraud Act applies to many industries including but not limited to the automotive sales industry.
-The reach of the New Jersey Consumer Fraud Act is excellent with regard to this industry.
+The reach of the New Jersey Consumer Fraud Act is excellent about this industry.
 It applies to various and specific part of the sales and servicing process.

 Each of these products and the sales process behind these products are areas for litigation when and if a consumer has sustained an ascertainable loss associated with a deceptive practice.
 The basic requirement is that there must be a deceptive practice and affirmative misrepresentation or in other violation of the New Jersey Consumer Fraud Act associated with or related to an indirect fashion to an ascertainable loss sustained by consumer.
 In short: